Thousands of allegations of sexual misconduct toward migrant children reported

 Trump administration grilled on migrant family separation policyFeb.
 7, 201907:19

-“These are vulnerable children in difficult circumstances, and ORR fully understands its responsibility to ensure that each child is treated with the utmost care,” she added, referring to the Office of Refugee Resettlement.
-“When any allegations of abuse, sexual abuse or neglect are made, they are taken seriously and ORR acts swiftly to investigate and respond."
+The "vast majority" of the thousands of claims reported to his agency involved child on child allegations of "inappropriate sexual behavior," he said.
+The most serious allegations, those labeled as sexual abuse, are reported to both his office and the Department of Justice, with the "vast majority" of those also involving allegations where the accused are other children, not staff, he said.
+None of those allegations involved federal staff within his agency, he added.

+"These allegations were all fully investigated and remedial action was taken where appropriate," he said.

-During a contentious back and forth, Deutch tried to interrupt White, who added, “You are speaking of allegations of sexual abuse against members of my team.”
+During a contentious back and forth at Tuesday's hearing, Deutch tried to interrupt White, who added, “You are speaking of allegations of sexual abuse against members of my team.”

 “I saw thousands of cases of sexual abuse if not by HHS staff then by the people that HHS staff oversees, I will make that clarification.
 It doesn’t make what happened any less horrific,” Deutch responded.